EugeneN/cafe/README.md

 Cafe is a build tool for client-side applications aiming to be language/module system/architecture agnostic and flexible.
 Tries hard to be modular and extensible by itself too.

+Among other things it features a zero-maintenance lifecycle management (keeps itself up to date automatically) and a network interface (can work as a server process accepting commands via remote network connections; useful for organizing build farms).

 Current version (cafe4) is a prototype and is written in Coffeescript in functional and asynchronous way (mostly functional and mostly asynchronous :-).

 #Installation